What are Metals in Pool Water?

 The best way to prevent metals from accumulating in your pool water and causing unwanted stains is to test your water in order to keep your parameters balanced and within the recommended ranges at all times.

-How to Use METAL OUT
+How to Use ALL OUT ULTRA 4 IN 1 or METAL OUT

-To eliminate metals in your pool water add 600 ml to 1.2 L of METAL OUT (based on size of the pool, see packaging for more details).
+To reduce metals in your pool water add 600 ml to 1.2 L of METAL OUT (based on size of the pool, see packaging for more details).
 The product needs to be poured directly in front of the water return outlet.

 To protect your pool equipment and increase its lifespan, add between 120 ml and 240 ml of METAL OUT (based on the size of the pool, see packaging for more details) on a weekly basis.